 Free, open-source plugins are available through the WordPress Plugin Directory.

 That’s a lot of plugins, right?
 But not all plugins are created equal.
 And while WordPress does its best to jury plugins and removes those that do not meet the stated criteria, the onus is on you to do your due diligence.

-You can search for plugins from within your WordPress Dashboard too (Plugins > Add New).
-Whether you are in the directory on WordPress.org or searching on your site, you want to check that the plugin is compatible and tested up to the version of WordPress you are currently running.
+You can also search for plugins from within your WordPress Dashboard (Plugins > Add New).
+Whether in the directory on WordPress.org or exploring on your site, you want to check that the plugin is compatible and tested up to the version of WordPress you are currently running.
 (Which should be the current version.)

 Review, Review, Review.

 Next, check out the posted user ratings.
-These ratings will give you a good idea as to the quality of the plugin and the author's support levels.
+These ratings will give you a good idea of the quality of the plugin and the author’s support levels.

-It will also be helpful in making you aware of any conflicts that have been identified.
-As well as any fixes or options that are available.
+It will also help make you aware of any conflicts that have been identified and any fixes or available options.
 I always look at forums first to find solutions I can implement without having to contact the developer.

 It can be overwhelming when perusing the directory.
-This is where looking at a number of installs, ratings and if the plugin is up-to-date with WordPress can weed out more risky choices.
+This is where looking at the number of installs, ratings, and if the plugin is up-to-date with WordPress can weed out more risky choices.

-I tend to gravitate towards Premium Plugins (aff) where the developer charges a fee for their plugins and offers more support options.
-Premium plugins/versions are only available on the developer's site and are not listed in the WP Directory.
+I tend to gravitate towards Premium Plugins, where the developer charges a fee for their plugins and offers more support options.
+Premium plugins/versions are only available on the developer’s site and are not listed in the WP Directory.

-For even more plugin choices, you can check out Envato's WordPress Plugin Marketplace.
+You can check out Envato’s WordPress Plugin Marketplace for even more plugin choices.
 I have found quite a few neat plugins offered there.
-You'll find different and unique pluginsat a reasonable cost with the option to purchase additional support if needed.
+You’ll find different and unique plugins at a reasonable cost with the option to purchase additional support if needed.
 Just apply the same review process as you would for any other plugin before making your decision.